Category

 2. Deep clean the Kitchen…Simply clear the countertops.
 By now all dishes should be in the dishwasher.
 If not, go ahead and wash them with your hands.
 If extra greasy, Dawn dish soap has just become your best pal with some warm water.
 Lastly, clean the stove and the floor then empty the trash bin.

 Mist the trash bin…If the trash bin smells simply mist it with diluted household bleach or ‘Lysol disinfectant spray this should keep the odor down and kill any bacteria there may be.
+The best thing to do if time is available is to wash it.

 3. Tackling the Bathroom...
 Before you begin, clear the countertop and mist the sink, toilet and shower.
 First, clean the sink, next the shower lastly the toilet.
 You don’t need 4 different cleaners to clean your bathroom, All you need is one cleaner that cleans every thing EXCEPT FOR THE WOODEN CABINETS.
-This cleaner is Clorox Bleach Foamer.
-To clean the countertop use a softer cleaner like Mr Clean Surface Cleaner.

 Evening Tasks (Final Touches)